stewartshea/exporter-litellm/README.md

 ## Running with Docker Compose

-The easiest way to get started is using Docker Compose, which sets up both the exporter and PostgreSQL:
+The easiest way to get started is using Docker Compose:

 1. Clone the repository and navigate to the directory:
 ```bash